 While internet browsing gaps between people of different incomes have narrowed, this information is still important for marketers.
 If you’re offering a tiered service, this data can help you better target the appropriate range to the appropriate person.

 Why is this important?
-Because you wouldn’t want to alienate a customer who thinks a product may be out of their price range when really they saw the higher end price.
+Because you wouldn’t want to alienate a customer who thinks a product may be out of their price range when they see the higher-end price.

 Someone in an urban environment probably won’t need an industrial-grade sitting lawnmower.
 Likewise, people in New York City probably don’t want to see information about car accessories.
 Knowing a person’s location can also help ensure that any written content sent to them matches terms to their colloquial knowledge.

-For example, using Pop v.
-Soda depending on where in the U.S. you’re from or ensuring that they’re not seeing deals that don’t pertain to them at their location (e.g. some insurance companies don’t operate in every state).
+For example, using “pop” vs. “soda” or “coke” depending on where in the U.S. you’re from or ensuring that they’re not seeing deals that don’t pertain to them at their location (e.g., some insurance companies don’t operate in every state).

-So you’ve gathered your basic marketing demographics, and you’re ready to get started on building your strategy…
+So, you’ve gathered your basic marketing demographics and are ready to start building your multifamily marketing strategy…

 Hold up a second.